apache/logging-log4cxx/src/site/markdown/qt-support.md

 fatal message.

-For how to use the Qt event loop to monitor the configuration file, see the \ref com/foo/config-qt.cpp example.
+For how to use the Qt event loop to monitor the configuration file, see the \ref com/foo/config-qt.h and \ref com/foo/config-qt.cpp example files.

 Note that when using the above technique you *must* configure Log4cxx after creating your QCoreApplication instance